21 of the Best Picnic Spots in Delhi with Amazing Views

 1. Lodhi Garden

-The most beautiful park in Delhi and one of my favourite picnic spots is Lodhi Garden.
+One of the most beautiful parks in Delhi and one of my favourite picnic spots is Lodhi Garden.
 Every weekend during winter the park is full of families picnicking on blankets.
 Children play soccer on the vast lawns and there’s often an impromptu classical Indian music performance.

 Lodhi Garden was originally the site of two villages that contained several ancient Mughal buildings from the 1400s.
 The villages were levelled to make way for the park, but thankfully the Mughal architecture was saved.
 Today you can picnic with views of the lovely mausoleums, mosque and madrasa, all of which are completely accessible.